vaadin/flow-components/vaadin-form-layout-flow-parent/README.md

 This project is the Component wrapper implementation of [`<vaadin-form-layout>`](https://github.com/vaadin/vaadin-form-layout) element for use from the server side with [Vaadin Flow](https://github.com/vaadin/flow).

-This branch is Vaadin 11 compatible.
+`master` branch is the latest version that will at some point be released in the [Vaadin platform](https://github.com/vaadin/platform).
 See other branches for other framework versions:
-* master branch is Vaadin 11 (Flow version 1.1)
-* 1.0 branch is Vaadin 10 (Flow version 1.0)
+ - `1.0` branch is Vaadin 10 LTS (Flow/Flow-component version 1.0)

 ## Running the component demo
 Run from the command line: